Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Sensor Notes:
 ===============================================================================================================================
 This is a simple and fun sensor to play with.
-Tested on Teensy 3.6, it works fine, and is way faster than on Arduino UNO!
+Tested on Teensy 3.6, it works fine, and runs way, way faster than on 16 Mhz Arduino!
+I am seeing well over 240 frames per second (512 bytes each frame, with each frame being one complete sensor readout of all 256 pixels); I will measure more precisely after some more attempts to speed up the Processing data visualization sketch, with an eye towards using a C++ based display app in the future.

 The sensor consists of a linear array of 256 photodiodes.
 The sensor pixels are clocked out using "parallel mode" circuit of the sensor datasheet, and thus 2 pixels are presented for reading at a time.
 (After looping 128 times, we are done reading all the pixels.)